 means that all changes in one window will cause its child windows to recalculate and redraw their

 content.
-A good example is a part of the signal and its FFT; if you slide the part of the signal
+A good example is a part of the signal and its FFT; if you slide a part of the signal

-through the whole signal, FFT will recalculate on each move to show FFT result of each new
+through the whole signal, its FFT result window will recalculate on each move to show FFT result

-can work with data acquisition window as you would with any
+can work with a data acquisition window as you would with

-other static signal window.
-The only difference is that the signal you record will change (if data
+any other static signal window.
+The only difference is that the signal you are recording will change

-acquisition is started) in regular intervals, depending on your data acquisition settings.
-That will
+(if data acquisition is started) in regular intervals, depending on your data acquisition settings.

-cause your signal analysis system to recalculate and redraw all windows connected with data
+That will cause your signal analysis system to recalculate and redraw all windows connected with

-acquisition window.
-If your PC is fast enough, you will be able to create or change your analysis
+data acquisition window.
+If your PC is fast enough, you will be able to create or change your

-system while data acquisition is running; otherwise it might be better to create the system first
+analysis system while data acquisition is running; otherwise it might be better to create the

 Control window : Working with many